-All loans made to other Local Authorities are based on the Local Government Act (LGA) 2003 s13, which outlines that the credit risk attached to English, Welsh and Scottish local authorities is an acceptable one.
-LGA 2003 s13 Security for money borrowed is provided below:
+All loans made to other LAs are based on the Local Government Act (LGA) 2003 s13, which outlines that the credit risk attached to English, Welsh and Scottish local authorities is an acceptable one, as provided below:

-- 1) Except as provided by subsection (3), a local authority may not mortgage or charge any of its property as security for money which it has borrowed or which it otherwise owes. - 2) Security given in breach of subsection (1) shall be unenforceable. - 3) All money borrowed by a local authority (whether before or after the coming into force of this section), together with any interest on the money borrowed, shall be charged indifferently on all the revenues of the authority. - All securities created by a local authority shall rank equally without any priority. - 5) The High Court may appoint a receiver on application by a person entitled to principal or interest due in respect of any borrowing by a local authority if the amount due remains unpaid for a period of two months after demand in writing. - 6) The High Court may appoint a receiver under subsection (5) on such terms, and confer on him such powers, as it thinks fit. - 7) The High Court may confer on a receiver appointed under subsection (5) any powers which the local authority has in relation to: - (a) collecting, receiving or recovering the revenues of the LA, - (b) issuing levies or precepts, or - (c) setting, collecting or recovering council tax.
+- Except as provided by subsection (3), a LA may not mortgage or charge any of its property as security for money it has borrowed or which it otherwise owes. - 2) Security given in breach of subsection (1) shall be unenforceable. - 3) All money borrowed by a local authority (whether before or after the coming into force of this section), together with any interest on the money borrowed, shall be charged indifferently on all the revenues of the authority. - 4) All securities created by a local authority shall rank equally without any priority. - 5) The High Court may appoint a receiver on application by a person entitled to principal or interest due in respect of any borrowing by a local authority if the amount due remains unpaid for a period of two months after demand in writing. - 6) The High Court may appoint a receiver under subsection (5) on such terms, and confer on him such powers, as it thinks fit. - 7) The High Court may confer on a receiver appointed under subsection (5) any powers which the local authority has in relation to: - (a) collecting, receiving or recovering the revenues of the LA, - (b) issuing levies or precepts, or - (c) setting, collecting or recovering council tax.